abusaeed2433/JavaBasic/src/n_Regex/info.md

 **RE = Regular Expression**

+## Steps for using RE
+- Find regex and compile using `Pattern` class,
+- Create a `Matcher` object from `Pattern` object for matching operation,
+- Perform required operations on `Matcher` object,

 ## Compiling Regular Expressions (`Pattern`)
 - A `Pattern` holds the `compiled form` of a RE,
 - It(`Pattern`) is `immutable`,